xfiveco/generator-chisel/README.md

 When `npm run build` is run, first the `dist` folder is cleaned and then build tasks are run in particular order:

-1. `styles-build` builds prefixed and minified styles and creates a stylesheet revision by appending content hash to the filename.
+1. `styles-build` builds minified styles and creates a stylesheet revision by appending content hash to the filename.
 Then it creates `rev-manifest.json` with original and revisioned file names
 2. `lint` runs EsLint
 3. `scripts-build` runs Browserify bundler and creates `bundle.js` revision by appending content hash to the filename.
 Then it updates existing `rev-manifest.json` with the original and revisioned filename.
 4. Finally, `templates-build` reads the newly created `rev-manifest.json` and builds HTML files from Twig templates, while linking revisioned files using the `revisionedPath` function.